her/dotfiles/README.md

 ### vim-plug

-If you've cloned this repo to a new host be sure to grab vim.plug and drop it in ~/.vim/autoload
+Run this command on a new host for easy vimrc bootstrappyness :black_heart:

 ```shell
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \